bkhamesra/DeepLearning-FeaturePerturbation/README.md

 ## Content -
 * **FeaturePerturbation_Notes.pdf** - This file contains the mathematical formalism and final formulae used in the notebook.
 * **FeaturePerturbation.ipynb** - This is a jupyter notebook which demonstrates this method on a test case.

+# Caution -
+This work is currently under development and still not completely tested, so please use it at your own caution.
+I do not take any responsibility of use of this work or results obtained from it.
+I plan to add further tests and some real world examples to demonstrate the applications of this method in future.
+If you enjoyed the project and would like to collaborate, please feel free to reach out.
+Also, if you wish to use it, please cite this repository.
+Thank you for checking out my work!